TianjiPang/IRtrack_master/README.md

 Motion correction for faces in infra-red imagery.

-Code accompanying the paper: Data-driven analysis of facial thermal responses to an emotional movie reveals consistent stimulus-locked physiological changes.
+This code is the official python implementation of the thermal facial motion correction method used in our paper: Data-driven analysis of facial thermal responses to an emotional movie reveals consistent stimulus-locked physiological changes.
+Please refer to our paper for more technical details.

 The method is based on the DeepFlow method[1][2].